Bot prevention: Detection techniques and avoidance

 Various fingerprinting and behavioural techniques are used to identify whether the client is a human user or a bot.
 In turn, bots use a range of techniques to avoid detection and appear like a human to the server.

 Browser fingerprinting techniques are the most common component in anti-bot protection systems.
 Data is usually collected through client-side JavaScript which is then transmitted to the anti-bot service for analysis.
 The data collected includes results from JavaScript APIs (checking if a given API is implemented and returns the results expected from a normal browser), rendering complex WebGL scenes, and using the Canvas API.

 TLS fingerprinting techniques categorise the client by analysing the supported cipher suites during the SSL handshake.
 These fingerprints can be used to create whitelists/blacklists containing fingerprints of known browser stacks.
 In 2017, Salesforce open sourced its TLS fingerprinting library (JA3).
 Between August and September 2018, Akamai noticed a large increase in TLS tampering across its network to evade detection.

 Behaviour-based techniques are also utilised, although less commonly than fingerprinting techniques, and rely on the idea that bots behave differently to human visitors.
 A common behavioural approach is to analyse a client's mouse movements and determine if they are typical of a human.

-More traditional techniques such as CAPTCHAs are also often employed, however they are generally considered ineffective while simultaneously obtrusive to human visitors.
+CAPTCHA

+A widely adopted method for bot defense on websites is tests called CAPTCHAs.
+They are commonly deployed at critical points of interaction, such as login forms, contact forms, and online transactions, where bot activity is most likely to occur.

+JavaScript

 The use of JavaScript can prevent some bots that rely on basic requests (such as via cURL), as these will not load the detection script and hence will fail to progress.
 A common method to bypass many techniques is to use a headless browser to simulate a real web browser and execute the client-side JavaScript detection scripts.
 There are a variety of headless browsers that are used; some are custom (such as PhantomJS) but it is also possible to operate typical browsers such as Google Chrome in headless mode using a driver.
 Selenium is a common web automation framework that makes it easier to control the headless browser.
 Anti-bot detection systems attempt to identify the implementation of methods specific to these headless browsers, or the lack of proper implementation of APIs that would be implemented in regular web browsers.

 The source code of these JavaScript files is typically obfuscated to make it harder to reverse engineer how the detection works.
 Common techniques include: